Set up a Palworld Dedicated Server Fast – 10 Powerful Steps!

 Running on macOS

-Palworld doesn’t natively support macOS for server hosting.
-If you’re on Mac, your best bet is using virtualization software or CrossOver to create a Windows-like environment.
-Once that’s up, follow the Windows steps inside the virtual machine.
+Palworld doesn’t support macOS for server hosting.
+On Mac, you have the best chance of using virtualization software or CrossOver to make a windows-like environment.

 Step by Step Installation Guide of Palworld Dedicated Server